Skip to content

 How We Are Different

-Our approach differs from traditional philanthropy because we are focused on profitable investing, in addition to social impact.
-NextStep brings the best practices of venture capital and private enterprise to catalyze change.
+Our approach differs from traditional philanthropy because NextStep brings the best practices of venture capital and private enterprise to maximize social impact.
 Unlike traditional philanthropy, we remain deeply involved with the projects in which we invest, and those teams have fiduciary duty back to NextStep because we become shareholders in the projects.
 In larger investments, NextStep will take a board seat to help with governance for these young companies.

 Forms of Investment

 NextStep makes investments of $100K to $1M in pre-seed and seed-stage rounds of companies created to commercialize research discoveries aligned with the NextStep mission.
-NextStep also makes grants of up to $100K to research which has significant translational potential.
+Our preferred investment method is the SAFE instrument.

 NextStep Ventures